mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/learning-and-development.md

 - To improve work relationships, including managing up, strengthening cross-team collaboration skills, and effectively managing conflict
 - To tackle stress and burnout
 - Returning to work after a leave of absence
-- DEI coaching

 #### How it Works

 - All FT Staff will have access to Bravely’s platform.
 - Schedule your first session via the Bravely app.
 You will be matched with a certified and credentialed coach from Bravely’s global network.
 - You will meet with your coach for a 45-minute, confidential coaching session (either video or phone).
-- You can choose to meet with the same coach again or try another coach for your second session.
 - The People Team will monitor program feedback to gain insights on staff needs and emerging themes.
 After completing your coaching sessions, please fill out this [feedback form](https://forms.gle/KuHCwo9TSaXhcVYE7) to evaluate the post-learning success of the initiative.
 Following each coaching session, Bravely will also prompt you to provide your anonymous session feedback.
 In both instances, your feedback is anonymous and is an important way for the People Team to understand program efficacy and utility.

-If you would like to opt out of the coaching program, please contact the People Team so your coaching sessions can be re-allocated.
-Staff may be eligible for additional coaching sessions.
-If you have used your sessions and would like to request additional sessions, or if you are a manager with a team member who would benefit from additional coaching sessions, please reach out to your People Partner.
+If you would like to request additional sessions, or if you are a manager with a team member who would benefit from coaching sessions, please reach out to your People Partner.

 _All Bravely coaches sign a confidentiality agreement to protect your privacy._